mkurdej/run-clang-format/README.md

 # run-clang-format
-Script to run clang-format on a all files in a directory
+Script to run clang-format on all files in a directory